Chloe Spear: Memoir

-Spear's Memoir begins with the words, "In noticing the dates, it will be perceived that the subject of the Memoir has been dead, a little more than seventeen years, is introduced in the preface of the Memoir."
-The author of the Memoir does not give herself a name, calling herself only "A Lady of Boston" or "A Member of the Second Baptist Church in Boston".
-The author of the "memoir" was apparently a white woman who was a fellow congregant at Boston’s Second Baptist Church.
+Spear's memoir begins with the words, "In noticing the dates, it will be perceived that the subject of the Memoir has been dead, a little more than seventeen years, is introduced in the preface of the Memoir."
+The author of the memoir does not give herself a name, calling herself only "A Lady of Boston" or "A Member of the Second Baptist Church in Boston".
+The author of the "memoir" was a white woman who was a fellow congregant at Boston's Second Baptist Church.

-The Memoir highlights Spear's piety and industry.
+The memoir highlights Spear's piety and industry.
 It describes the torture that Spear endured from her master for learning how to read, despite which she continued her quest for knowledge.
 The Memoir does not describe the connection that Spear had with other women and men of color, however.

 Spear's will

-Other sources corroborate and augment many of the Memoir’s details about Spear’s religious activities and her property acquisition.
+Other sources corroborate and augment many of the memoir's details about Spear's religious activities and property acquisition.
 Primary among these is Spear's will, which she signed with an X.

-Spear's will left five hundred dollars to her grandson, who lived in Salem at the time.
+Spear's will left five hundred dollars to her grandson, who lived in Salem then.
 Additionally, she gave clothing, linen, and twenty to twenty-five dollars each to six women, "most of them identifiable as women of color who attended Second Baptist Church."
-Along with these individuals, "fifty dollars apiece went to Cesar Fletcher, whom Spear identified as a man of Colour named for my late husband, and Primus Grounds, a Man of Colour and at Present a member of the Second Baptist Church in this town.”
+Along with these individuals, "fifty dollars apiece went to Cesar Fletcher, whom Spear identified as a man of Colour named for my late husband, and Primus Grounds, a Man of Colour and at Present a member of the Second Baptist Church in this town."

 By comparing Spear's will to fifty contemporary estates, historian Margot Minardi has shown that Spear had amassed significant property despite having been enslaved for thirty years.
 Items listed in Spear's estate included: "utilitarian household items (such as a 'Bake Kettle Spider & old Skillett'); the tools of a laundress ('1 Pair Flat Irons,' '1 Folding Board & Bench'); and several luxury goods and furnishings ('1 Ebony Tea Table,' '2 Small Looking Glasses,' '5 Pictures,' and a seven-dollar 'Brass Fire Sett')."
-Her assets included $625 in “Notes of Hand,” or IOUs.
-Although Spear clearly economized, Minardi concluded, "she also allowed herself some of the household goods that served as markers of refinement in the early nineteenth century."
+Her assets included $625 in "Notes of Hand" (IOUs).
+Although Spear economized, Minardi concluded, "she also allowed herself some of the household goods that served as markers of refinement in the early nineteenth century."